talldave/Blackjack/README.md

 Single player text-based Blackjack game, written in Python.
+Code by David Bianco.
+July 2014

 Player starts with 100 chips.
 Can choose to play with 1-8 decks.